 Mass.
 DCR Involvement

 The Mass.
 DCR has obtained funding to pave the Eversource gravel access road in order to create a 10-foot wide, multi-use greenway as part of the planned Mass Central Rail Trail - Wayside.
 The Wayside Rail Trail will run from Berlin to Waltham, including the three-mile stretch in Weston.

 Eversource and DCR filed a joint Notice of Intent with Weston's Conservation Commission.
 That permit was issued in June of 2017.
-Construction, from Wayland to the trestle bridge in Weston near the Waltham town line, is set to start in October of 2017 and is expected to last through early winter with final restoration in the spring of 2018.
+Construction from Wayland to the Weston town line is complete with the rails and ties removed and gravel installed.
+However, it is expected that the Weston portion will not begin until spring of 2018.

 Hours of construction are anticipated to be Monday - Friday, from 7:00 a.m. to 5:00 p.m.
 Weather or other unexpected circumstances may cause crews, from time to time, to work longer hours or on Saturdays.
 All work associated with this project will be located entirely within the existing rights-of-way and will not interrupt electric service.
 Construction activities include mowing, installing erosion control barriers, removing the existing rails and ties, grading, compacting, laying gravel, and then paving.